frankgwo/RoutingAlgorithms/README.md

 ## Info
 Version: Python 3.6.
 While running the exe, please put the exe and the input file in the same folder.
-For PC with Python 3.6, you can simply go the the folder and run 'python bellmanford.py' in the command line.
+For PC with Python 3.6, you can simply go the the folder and run `python bellmanford.py` in the command line.